6 Healthy Ways to Get Over Digital Fatigue (for Kids too!)

 5. Take a screen-free Sabbath (or any day).
 "We encourage people to do what we call a screen-free Sabbath, but it's just basically having a day where you're off your phone completely, or an hour a day where you're off your phone, or a week, a weekend where you're not on it," says Baker.

 6. Spend one-on-one time with the kiddos.
-Whether they join you on that nature walk or you're just hanging in your backyard, find moments in the day, even during "school," to be completely tech free.
+Whether they join you on that nature walk or you're just hanging in your backyard, find moments in the day to be completely tech free.
 You'll set an example for them when they start to own their own devices.
 Looking for some guidelines for starters?

 A report from Harvard Pilgrim Healthcare suggests having at least one media-free meal a day (including background TV), turning off screens two hours before bedtime (to avoid that melatonin-messing blue light), and focusing on quality content is a start.
 Also create digital breaks throughout the day so kids can balance out screen time with IRL activities like getting outside and playing imaginative and creative games that's so good for their development.

-Have you taken a digital detox?
+Have you taken a media detox to help with digital fatigue?
 Share with us @BritandCo!

 - 5 Tried-and-True Tips for a Better Night's Sleep - Brit + Co ›